Tutorial: How to Make a Symmetric Brain

 ANTs and Python Installation

-This tutorial uses ANTs v.2.3.5 [Ecphorella] (all ANTs releases can be found on the official github page).
+The latest release of ANTs can be found on the official github page.

 Download Sample Data